apache/incubator-gluten/backends-velox/workload/tpch/README.md

 ```

 ## Test Queries
-We provided the test queries in ./tpch.queries.updated directory, which changed all DATE fields to STRING since DATE type is not well supported in Gluten with Velox backend.
+We provide the test queries in [TPC-H queries](../../../gluten-core/src/test/resources/tpch-queries).
-We also provided a scala code in ./run_tpch/ directory about how to run TPC-H queries.
-Please note if you are using dwrf test, please remember to set the file format to dwrf in the code.
+We also provide a scala script in [Run TPC-H](./run_tpch/) directory about how to run TPC-H queries.
+Please note if you are using DWRF test, please remember to set the file format to DWRF in the code.